ArivunidhiSK/TodoList/README.md

 # TodoList
-s part of my self-learning journey in web development, I created a responsive TodoLIst as a Vision board of the year 2025
+As a part of my self-learning journey in web development, I created a responsive TodoLIst as a Vision board of the year 2025